America's 11 Most Powerful Prison Gangs

 One of the largest and most violent gangs in America, Ñeta has chapters both inside and outside prisons in 36 cities and within nine states (primarily in the Northeast).

-Ñeta members also commit crimes including assault, auto theft, burglary, drive-by shootings, extortion, home invasion, money laundering, robbery, weapons, explosives trafficking, and witness intimidation.
+Ñeta members also commit crimes including assault, auto theft, burglary, drive-by shooting, extortion, home invasion, money laundering, robbery, weapons, and explosives trafficking and, witness intimidation.

 Sources: U.S. Department of Justice and Robert Walker